 Coronavirus and pregnancy

 For answers to common questions about having COVID-19 during pregnancy see Coronavirus Infection and Pregnancy from the Royal College of Obstetricians and Gynaecologists.

 Skin-to-skin contact after birth

 UNICEF and the World Health Organisation recommend mothers and babies should stay together after birth even if they have symptoms of coronavirus or a confirmed COVID-19 infection:

-Mothers and infants should be enabled to remain together while rooming-in throughout the day and night and practise skin-to-skin contact, kangaroo mother care, especially immediately after birth during establishment of breastfeeding, whether [or not] they or their infants have suspected, probable or confirmed COVID-19 virus infection.
+Mother and infant should be enabled to remain together while rooming-in throughout the day and night and practise skin-to-skin contact, including kangaroo mother care, especially immediately after birth and during establishment of breastfeeding, whether they or their infants have suspected or confirmed COVID-19 virus infection.

 Can parents touch and hold their newborn baby if they have Covid-19?